CRISES IN THE CAPITALIST SYSTEM

 5. Speculators’ Failure to Repay Loans.

-This led to a wave of bank failures, financial panic, and a breakdown in credit systems, deepening the depression.
+This led to bank failures, financial panic, and a breakdown in credit systems, deepening the depression.

 6. Nature of the Capitalist Economy.